-My quick and easy strawberry shortcake recipe combines refrigerated biscuit dough, homemade whipped cream, and fresh strawberries for a fresh dessert that’s ready in less than an hour!
+My quick and easy strawberry shortcake recipe combines refrigerated biscuit dough, homemade whipped cream, and fresh strawberries for a sweet party dessert that’s ready in less than an hour!

-Of all the ways to whip up a strawberry shortcake, making it easy with refrigerated biscuit dough is absolutely my favorite option.
-There’s something about the buttery biscuits with the sweet, thick whipped cream and juicy berries that just always makes me smile!
-And, yes – I use store-bought biscuits in my shortcakes.
+Of all the ways to whip up a strawberry shortcake, making it easy with refrigerated biscuits is absolutely my favorite option.
+There’s something about the flakey biscuits with the sweet, thick whipped cream and juicy berries that always makes me smile!
 If you want to make homemade biscuits, more power to you!
-However, I’ve found that the tube store-bought biscuits are so delicious in this recipe and save me a ton of time.
+However, I’ve found that a can of store-bought biscuit dough is so delicious in this recipe, and it saves me a ton of time.

 My secret ingredient is a little yogurt in the whipped cream.
 It makes it delightfully thick and silky, so it’s much denser than your typical whipped cream.
-There’s also the lightest tangy flavor that really makes you me back for more.
-It’s a simple trick you just have to try!
+But as good as my homemade hack is, these strawberry shortcakes also taste great using standard Cool Whip.
+Either way, this dessert is always a hit at potlucks!

 Email this Recipe